 Singing is a vulnerable act, it requires us to open our emotions and test our physical limits.
-How much more so when it comes to practicing!
+How much more so when it comes to our practice!
 It is very common for people at the beginning of their vocal training journey to not want to be heard by others until the song they are working on is 100% ready.
-We tend to want to display the final form rather than the work in progress to the ears of others.

 While this is a completely understandable wish it tends to be difficult in reality, especially living in a city.
 Many people who call a metropolis home reside in condos, apartments, with roommates or with family members.
 This can make practicing vocal technique at home a daunting task.